 All gains and losses from changes in the fair values of derivatives that do not qualify for hedge accounting are recognised immediately in the income statement.
 These gains and losses are reported in 'Net trading income', except where derivatives are managed in conjunction with financial instruments designated at fair value (other than derivatives managed in conjunction with debt securities issued by the group), in which case gains and losses are reported in 'Net income from financial instruments designated at fair value'.
 The interest on derivatives managed in conjunction with debt securities issued by the group which are designated at fair value is recognised in 'Interest expense'.
-All other gains and losses on these derivatives are reported in 'Net income from financial instruments designated at fair value is recognised in struments designated at fair value'.
+All other gains and losses on these derivatives are reported in 'Net income from financial instruments designated at fair value'.